Oral Surgery Cedar Park, TX

 Oral CancerOral cancer issues are often caught in regular X-rays or during bi-annual cleanings and exams.
 This is one of the reasons we are so adamant about our patients coming in twice a year to see us.
 Many times we catch things like oral cancer while they are still in the early, easy to treat stages.
 Tumors and cysts can often be removed with oral surgery.

-Your Comfort Comes FirstIt’s not news to us that people are sometimes nervous about trips to the dentist or having their mouth worked on.
+Your Comfort Comes FirstIt's not news to us that people are sometimes nervous about trips to the dentist or having their mouth worked on.
 Surgery can also be a point of anxiety for many.
-At Hughes Dental Group we make your comfort our first priority.
+At Advanced Family Dentistry & Braces we make your comfort our first priority.
 We have gone to great lengths to ensure that from the moment you walk into our office you are treated with kind and professional care that will leave you feeling confident.

 We offer conscious sedation to ensure that any lingering anxiety melts away before the procedure begins.
 For less invasive procedures we have the option of using nitrous oxide, which has a calming effect.
 If you experience anxiety at the thought of dental procedures, please let us know.
 We can go over your options and how they might affect you.